 No grade reports, transcripts, or official documents will be issued from the Registrar to any student who has not met all financial obligations to the University.
-Under normal circumstances, all grades will be distributed by the Registrar to the student within 3 weeks of the course end date.
+Under normal circumstances, all grades will be distributed by the Registrar to the student within 3 weeks (21 business days) of the course end date.